-- Global navigation and way finding: The desktop experience provides employees the ability to navigate to important resources using the global navigation curated by your organization, the important sites your organization frequently engages with, and with organizational news.
-This navigation panel appears when users select the branded app icon in Teams, and surfaces elements shared with the SharePoint app bar.
+- Company resources and way finding: The desktop experience provides employees the ability to navigate to important resources using links curated by your organization and the important sites your organization frequently engages with.
+This navigation panel appears when users select the branded app icon in Teams, and surfaces elements shared with the SharePoint global navigation.

-- Share intranet content: Intranet content consumed within Teams can be easily shared into chats or channels, making collaboration on content easier.
+- Easily share content: Content consumed within Teams can be easily shared into chats or channels, making collaboration easier.

 The Viva Connections mobile experience

 The experience in the Viva Connections mobile app is anchored around three key concepts: the dashboard, the feed, and resources.

 Viva Connections gives you and your content creators the tools for both curated and tailored experiences.
 A curated experience is one in which the user sees content chosen by a site owner or author.
 For example, a site owner controls the content used on the site and whether the content is audience targeted.
 Audience targeting is accomplished using Microsoft Entra ID (formerly Azure AD) groups for card-level targeting in the dashboard and menu-item targeting in the global navigation.

 A tailored experience is one in which content is automatically displayed according to what is most relevant to the users.
 This content includes content from the sites they follow, popular content, and more.
 An example of tailored content is the feed.